Eudaimonia: A Better Word for “Happiness”

 Philosophers, artists, scientists, religious leaders, and everyday people have argued (or perhaps more often, talked past each other) on this subject for thousands of years.
 We understand happiness enough to talk about it, but we disagree on what it actually is.

-In fact, if there’s anything we can agree on at all, it’s that we’re unhappier than we’ve ever been.
+If there’s anything we can agree on at all, it’s that we’re unhappier than we’ve ever been.

 If there is a measurable, quantifiable way to be happy, how can we know what it is?

-Despite having more access to money, services, and material goods than most people in anywhere the world over the last 4,000 years of human civilization, we are more lonely, depressed, and disillusioned than ever.
+Despite having more access to money, services, and material goods than most people anywhere in the world over the last 4,000 years of human civilization, we are more lonely, depressed, and disillusioned than ever.
 We live in a world that’s noisy and contentious.
 We’re overwhelmed by millions of voices and stimuli.
 Sometimes it can feel like there’s no point to our own infinitesimal existence.

 Still, only the most impassive, out-of-touch person does not think, wonder, or care about happiness.